 3. Build a defense-in-depth around your sensitive data

 Building a defense-in-depth around your sensitive data is key to keeping your attackers at bay.
-The major concern here is that are you doing the same (building defenses) throughout the business?
+The major concern here is that you are doing the same (building defenses) throughout the business.

 Protecting your network perimeter can be likened to protecting a beautiful castle, so even if an intruder or attacker can penetrate through just one of your several defenses, the intruder should meet another set waiting for him to penetrate.